khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

 You can provide an additional CMD argument to modify the default output tag (which is `_gf`).
 You don't need the underscore, to export `somefile_dsm.las` for example, you may write `python [file_path_to_main] [target_folder] dsm`.
 You can also provide a tag for the input config file.
 For example for a pre-processing job you may want to call it `config_pre.json`, in which case you would use `python [file_path_to_main] [target_folder] dsm pre`.

-## Interpolation user guide
+## Primary entry point (optional ground filtering/pre-processing + interpolation)

-This is intended to be the primary entry point to the program.
-You can either use it to interpolate pre-processed LAS files you had already generated using the above secondary entry point.
+`ip_main.py` is intended to be the primary entry point to the program.
+You can either use it to interpolate pre-processed LAS files you had already generated using the above secondary entry point, or run ground-filtering/pre-processing as part of this process.
-In this case, the program assumes that you have used the default `_gf.las` tag for your final exports.
+In the prior case, the program assumes that you used the default `_gf.las` tag for your final exports.
 It also needs the same `fnames.txt` file to be present (and the file names in it shoud **not** be tagged `_gf.las`).

-If you use it as the primary entry point, you do not need to separately pre-process the data.
-Just provide "True" as the second argument (as described below), and the program will automatically run the PDAL pipeline too.
+If you use this as the primary entry point, you do not need to separately pre-process the data.
+Just provide `True` as the second argument (as described below), and the program will automatically run the PDAL pipeline too.
 In this case, it is necessary that your config JSON is called `config_preprocess.json`.
 Note that this solution transfers data between the PDAL-based preprocessing and the interpolation in memory, and is hence _faster_ than running `gf_main.py` separately beforehand.
 The PDAL-IDW method has also been adapted to work so that pre-processing an interpolation form a single pipeline if you are also running pre-processing from this entry point.